 5. Oaken Financial High-Interest Savings Account

-Oaken Financial is a CDIC-insured online bank, owned by parent company, Home Trust.
-The high-interest savings account offers an interest rate of 2.3%, on deposits and comes with unlimited withdrawals and transfers.
+Oaken Financial is a CDIC-insured bank that operates online.
+As a subsidiary of its parent company, Home Trust, an Oaken Financial high-interest savings account offers an interest rate of 2.30%, on deposits and comes with unlimited withdrawals and transfers.

 Oaken Financial products are available to all Canadian citizens.